 A safe and confidential space

 So many of us try to cope with life's challenges on our own - perhaps believing that nobody can help and that friends are too busy with their own lives to be able to listen.
-Talking about our experiences in a counselling session with someone who will not judge us can gradually transform these feelings of isolation and provide hope.
+Talking about our experiences in a counselling session with someone who will not judge us can gradually transform feelings of isolation, hopelessness or doubt.

 My training is in Integrative Psychotherapy.
 Integrative psychotherapists use a number of different theoretical perspectives, bringing these together into a personalised approach which can be tailored to individual clients.

-My approach to psychotherapy also emphasises the importance of the body-mind connecton.
-Feelings are felt in the body as well as in the mind, and body awareness helps develop self-understanding and self-compassion, as well as promoting general relaxation and a sense of well-being.
+My approach also emphasises the importance of the body-mind connection and incorporates techniques which promote body awareness.
+I believe this awareness helps develop self-understanding and self-compassion, as well as promoting general relaxation and a sense of well-being.